Prof. Julie A. McCann (Head of AESE)

 Professor of Computer Systems

-To this end, McCann has been mainly researching and publishing work that centres on highly decentralised algorithms, protocols, cross-layered solutions to wireless sensor networks – with a particular focus on low-powered sensing devices.
-Space, Agri and Infrastructure Engineering challenges lead to her work on the Internet of Things as well as Cyber-physical systems, where her interests lie in harnessing the various interactions between the cyber and physical to improve performance, resilience and make secure. .
+McCann’s body of practical work unifies decentralised algorithms, protocols, cross-layer, dynamical solutions, with a particular focus on low-powered, low-resourced devices that can act as modern wireless sensor-based systems or future smart dust.
+She applies this to Space, Agri and Infrastructure Engineering challenges (encompassing the Internet of Things and Cyber-physical systems).
+Her interests lie in harnessing the various interactions between the cyber and physical to improve performance, resilience and to make secure.

-She heads up the Adaptive Emergent Systems Engineering (AESE) group in the Dept of Computing where she leads a highly multi-disciplinary group of Post Docs and PhD students.
-From this she leads the Resilient and Robust Infrastructure challenge part of the Data Centric Engineering theme in the Alan Turing Institute, she is PI for the NRF funded Singapore Smart Sensing project, and the Logistics 4.o project with PeTraS and the Tate Modern.
-She is Imperial PI for the EPSRC Science of Sensing Systems Software (S4) programme grant, and Co-Director of the Digital Oceans project with the China Shipbuilding Industry Corp.
-Until recently she was the Co-director of the Intel Collaborative Research Institute on Sustainable Connected Cities and the Co-PI of the NEC Smart Water Lab.
-She is currently the Director of the cross-Imperial Smart Connected Futures Network.
+McCann heads up Adaptive Emergent Systems Engineering (AESE) in the Dept of Computing where she works with a highly multi-disciplinary group of Post Docs and PhD students from a broad spectra of backgrounds.
+She leads the Resilient and Robust Infrastructure challenge part of the Data Centric Engineering theme in the Alan Turing Institute, she is PI for the NRF funded Singapore Eco Cities initiative, and is Deputy Director of PeTraS and therein leads the Logistics 4.0 project with the Tate Modern, ARM and Ordinance Survey.
+She is Imperial PI for the EPSRC Science of Sensing Systems Software (S4) programme grant.
+Until recently she was the Co-director of the Intel Collaborative Research Institute on Sustainable Connected Cities, the Co-PI of the NEC Smart Water Lab, and Director of the cross-Imperial Smart Connected Futures Network.